-Practicing your drawing is always fun and enjoyable.
-Added to that is the joy of seeing your progress over time, with practice you become better.
+Practicing your drawing is fun, as is the joy of seeing your progress.

-There’s something here for everyone.
-From drawing for the absolute beginner to advanced artists wanting to brush up on their skills.
+There’s something for everyone, from the absolute beginner to advanced artists.

-Drawing books are an excellent resource for learning how to draw well.
-You’re bound to find a favorite here.
+Drawing books are excellent for learning how to draw well.

 Keys to Drawing by Bert Dodson